yazgoo/weechat-pushbullet/README.md

 # weechat-pushbullet

-This plugin allows to send and receive SMS with weechat, using pushbullet
+This script allows to send and receive SMS with weechat, using pushbullet

 # install and configure presbeus